18F/accessibility/pages/flashing.md

 * Failure at any step constitutes a 508 compliance issue

+1. Look for elements that contain flashing
+  * Scrolling or blinking text
+  * Scrolling or blinking page elements
+  * Videos that contain flickering or flashing
+  * GIFs that contain flickering or flashing
-1. Check if you can determine the frequency of "flashing."
+2. Check if you can determine the frequency of "flashing."
-  * Note: Scrolling text is considered flashing for our purposes.
-2. Check that the rate of flashing is less than 3hz (3 times a second), or scroll delay is set to >= 400.
+3. Check that the rate of flashing is less than 3hz (3 times a second), or scroll delay is set to >= 400.

 ### Examples